Relintai/pandemonium_engine_docs/03_usage/18_editor/04_using_the_web_editor.md

 # Using the Web editor

-Since Pandemonium 3.3, there is a `Web editor ( https://editor.pandemoniumengine.org/ )`
-you can use to work on new or existing projects.
+Since Pandemonium 3.3, there is a `Web editor` you can use to work on new or existing projects.

-Note:

-    The web editor is in a preliminary stage.
+Note: The web editor is in a preliminary stage.
 While its feature set may be sufficient for educational purposes, it is currently **not recommended for production work**.
-See `doc_using_the_web_editor_limitations` below.
+See limitations below.

 ## Browser support